 Draining oil after the fryer cools down can be precarious.
 For this reason, some models offer safety features—a removable oil container, a scoop to remove food debris, or a pouring spout for dirty oil—that simplify the process.
 Many deep fryers also have a nonstick coating or the frying basket, lid, heating element, and other parts are removable.
 That way they can be hand-washed or placed in the dishwasher.
 If you are planning to re-use oil, find a model that includes a timely notification to tell you when to replace the oil.

 Deep fryers run anywhere from $30 to $500.
-Your level of experience with deep-frying and how frequently you’ll use the appliance are factors to consider.
+Your level of experience with deep-frying, budget, and how frequently you’ll use the appliance are factors to consider.
 The more budget-friendly options tend to struggle to maintain heat and might not be as durable.
 If you simply want an appliance to experiment with deep-frying, something on the cheaper end of the spectrum would be a great place to start.
 If you plan to deep-fry larger quantities of food on a more frequent basis, you’ll want a fryer that is reliable, sturdy, and maintains temperature.

 Types of Deep Fryers

 Propane deep fryers are definitely a tool for an experienced home cook that is familiar with deep-frying.
 Because they offer fewer safety features, it’s important to understand how the fryer works and practice extreme caution when using one.
-They are typically bigger than an electric model, making them ideal for large cuts of meat (they're the only deep fryer you’ll fit your Thanksgiving turkey in).
+They are typically bigger than an electric model, making them ideal for large cuts of meat (they're the only deep fryer you’ll fit your holiday turkey in).
 That said, it is best to use equipment like this outside, where it is safer and there is more space.

 This is the most common type of deep fryer in home kitchens.
 These models are typically on the smaller side and are not suitable for larger proteins.
 An electric fryer is ideal for someone new to deep-frying, as it's extremely safe (models are programmed with a slew of safety features to prevent any accidents) and fine to use indoors.